nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 * ![image](https://github.com/nipune/Project-2/blob/main/Melb_House_price_predictaor/Senitment.png)
 * Team also used estimators like Mean_absolute_error, root_mean_squared_error and R-square value to detemine the relationship between the model and the dependent variable for predicting house price.
 * Team also perform feature engineering to generate new feature named price_per_sqm to train the model*
-* For the data cleaning process the following techniques were applied:
+* For the data cleaning process the following data cleansing techniques were applied:
     * Remove the rows with null values.
     * Remove the rows where landsize or building area has a 0 value.
     * Remove the rows where building area is greater than landsize.